zloirock/core-js/CONTRIBUTING.md

 - In unit tests should be used modern syntax with our [minimalistic Babel config](./babel.config.js).
 Unit tests for the `pure` version should not use any modern standard library features.
 - In building tools and tests, performed in Node.js, should be used only available in Node.js 4 syntax and standard library.

 File names should be in the kebab-case.
-Name of files with polyfills should follow naming convention `namespace.subnamespase-where-required.feature-name`, for example, `esnext.promise.try`.
+Name of files with polyfills should follow naming convention `namespace.subnamespace-where-required.feature-name`, for example, `esnext.promise.try`.
 Top-level namespace could be `es` for stable ECMAScript features, `esnext` for ECMAScript proposals and `web` for other web standards.

 ## Testing